T. A. Pai Management Institute

 T.A.
-Pai Management Institute (TAPMI) is a private autonomous business school in India.
+Pai Management Institute (TAPMI) is a private business school under Manipal Academy of Higher Education in India.
 It was established in 1980 and is located in the university town of Manipal in Karnataka.
 It is the fifth management institute in India with dual accreditation of Association to Advance Collegiate Schools of Business (AACSB) and Association of MBAs (AMBA).
+It also has a campus in Bengaluru.

 History

 Established in 1980 in Manipal by Shri.
 T. A. Pai, TAPMI's first fully residential two-year PGDM Program commenced in the year 1984-85 with a batch size of 48.

-It also has 2 year fully residential BKFS (Banking and Financial Services), HR (Human Resources) and Sales (Marketing and Sales) Management courses.
+Apart from the flagship two-year fully residential core MBA programme, it also has 2 year fully residential BKFS (Banking and Financial Services), HRM (Human Resource Management), IB (International Business), Marketing, Technology Management and Artificial Intelligence and Data Science Management courses.

 TAPMI was accredited by the Association to Advance Collegiate Schools of Business on 29 April 2012 and the Association of MBAs on 4 December 2018.

+TAPMI merged with Manipal Academy of Higher Education in 2021, allowing it to start awarding MBA degrees.

 Programmes

-TAPMI's programmes include a two-year residential post-graduate diploma in management including specialization in human resources, banking and financial services, marketing & sales, a Ph.
+TAPMI's programmes include a two-year residential Master of Business Administration programme including specialization in human resource management, banking and financial services, international business, marketing, technology management, artificial intelligence and data science, a Ph.
 D. programme, and an 18-month joint TAPMI and University of Dubai MBA programme.
 TAPMI collaborates with a number of business organisations to provide continuous learning and education to their executives.